Electronic Sound and Music

 - General studies: Elementary music theory subjects

 - Entrepreneurial Studies: Subjects and projects that give you experience as an entrepreneur and similar

-See the Electronic Sound and Music curriculum in the general overview of all electronic music curricula here.
+See the Electronic Sound and Music curriculum in the general overview of all the curricula for Electronic, Composition and Songwriting.